djn-hgs/advent-of-code-2023/README.md

 ### Part 2

 After considering some classic flood-fill algorithms, I then realised that this was just a parity game.
 All was going well until I fell down a rabbit-hole trying to replace the `S` symbol with the correct symbol for the pipe it was representing.
 For the sake of my sanity I eventually just looked at my own input file and realised that it was a `|` symbol but there is a little bit of work to be done coming up with a quick way to do this properly... but not now.

+## Day 11

+### Part 1

+Spent far too long trying to debug my raster-distance calculations only to realise that I hadn't read the question properly: I'd doubled distances vertically but not horizontally.
+Once this was tweaked, the calculations dropped out nicely.

+### Part 2

+Pay-back for using a calculated approach in [part 1]().
+All I had to do was replace the number `2` with `1000000`.